 Fast and Easy – How to Remove Hard Water Stains

 I have noticed that the less a toilet is used, the worse the water stains are.
 So, one way to limit the stains is through use.
 Occasionally, use or flush each toilet in your house.
 If you have tried these tips, then keep reading for how to remove hard water stains and how to clean a toilet.

 I have been in cleaning mode lately.
 Since having breast cancer, I try to clean more and have been more cautious about cleaning chemicals.
 You can read more of my natural and chemical free how-to cleaning tips here.

-Here are few of the toilet cleaning products I find useful for helping me clean the toilet bowls and get rid of toilet bowl stains.
+Here are a few of the toilet cleaning products I find useful for helping me clean the toilet bowls and get rid of toilet bowl stains.
 Keep reading to find out how I use them.